ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/developer_tour.md

   string enclave_type("sev-enclave");
   string purpose("authentication");

-  // FLAGS_policy_host is ip address of certifier service
+  // FLAGS_policy_host is IP address of Certifier Service.
-  // FLAGS_policy_port is port for certifier service
+  // FLAGS_policy_port is port number for Certifier Service.
-  // FLAGS_policy_store_file is the name of the store file
+  // FLAGS_policy_store_file is the name of the store file.
-  // FLAGS_data_dir is the directory for application files
+  // FLAGS_data_dir is the directory for application files.
-  // FLAGS_server_app_host is the ip address the app uses to provide services
+  // FLAGS_server_app_host is the IP address the app uses to provide services.
-  // FLAGS_server_app_port is the port the app uses to provide services
+  // FLAGS_server_app_port is the port the app uses to provide services.
-  // home_domain_name is the name of the security domain
+  // home_domain_name is the name of the security domain.

   app_trust_data = new cc_trust_data(enclave_type, purpose, store_file);